fbpx

 5. Do four sets of 30 seconds, depending on your physical ability.

 The clamshell exercise can be performed using a resistance band if you need an extra challenge.
-This exercise effectively loosens and strengthens all of your thigh and hip muscles.
+The clamshell effectively loosens and strengthens all of your thigh and hip muscles.

 Clam Shell